 Many people have broken records simply because they didn’t know what was possible or *impossible*.

-Here is an idea from Joseph Conrad to help inspire you to think in new heights:
+Here is an idea from Joseph Conrad to help inspire you to new heights:

 You Might Also Like